bobbintb/tranny/docs/setup.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~

 Create your own config based on the example provided and rename it to `tranny.ini`.
 We will
-also put this in the users config directory under ~/.config/tranny
+also put this in the user's config directory under ~/.config/tranny

     $ mkdir ~/.config/tranny
     $ cp tranny_dist.ini ~/.config/tranny/tranny.ini